 Common terms and phrases

-American analysis argued authoritarian basic became become Bolsheviks bourgeois Bukharin bureaucratic capitalism capitalist central century collectivization Communist conservative corporations countries created crisis critical Crosland Das Kapital decisions democracy democratic socialism Depression dictatorship economic Edward Bernstein eighties employment Engels enterprises Erfurt Program Europe European factory force Fordist freedom French future German global growth Hilferding human Ibid important industrial investment John Maynard Keynes Karl Karl Kautsky Karl Marx Kautsky Keynes Keynesian labor Lenin liberation major Marcuse Marx Marx's Marxist mass organized ownership Party peasants percent planning political possible postwar poverty problem production profits proletariat radical reform result revolution revolutionary Saint-Simonians sector seventies simply social democrats social-democratic compromise socialist movement society Soviet Union Stalin strategy structure of accumulation struggle Swedish theory Third World trade transformation trend Trotsky United utopian Verlag wages welfare workers York
+American analysis argued authoritarian basic became become Bolsheviks bourgeois Bukharin bureaucratic capitalism capitalist central century collectivization Communist conservative corporations countries created crisis critical Crosland Das Kapital decisions democracy democratic socialism dictatorship economic Edward Bernstein eighties employment Engels enormous enterprises Erfurt Program Europe factory force Fordist freedom French future German global growth Hilferding human Ibid important industrial investment John Maynard Keynes Karl Karl Kautsky Karl Marx Kautsky Keynes Keynesian labor Lenin liberation major Marcuse Marx Marx's Marxist mass organized ownership Party peasants percent planning political possible postwar poverty problem production profits proletariat radical reform repression result revolution revolutionary Saint-Simonians sector seventies simply social democrats social-democratic compromise socialist movement society Soviet Union Stalin strategy structure of accumulation struggle Swedish theory Third World trade transformation trend Trotsky United utopian wages welfare workers York